 3) Legal Culture Award

-This category aims to recognize blogs that don’t necessarily fit easily into other standard categories, but that speak to a unique aspect or facet of the Canadian legal system.
-This year, we’re giving that award to First Reference, a group blog about payroll and employment law.
-A four-blogger team (led by Yosie Saint-Cyr) backed up by no fewer than 15 columnists, First Reference is as comprehensive and frequently updated a legal news resource as you will find online in Canada.
+This category recognizes blogs that don’t necessarily fit easily into other standard categories, but that speak to a unique aspect or facet of the Canadian legal system.
+This year’s award goes to:

 4) Non-Legal Audience Blog

 This category honours blogs that specifically target a readership with very little knowledge of the law, but with a strong need for access to and information about legal issues.
 This year’s award goes to:

 Susan On The Soapbox, written by Calgary lawyer Susan Wright, another blog that takes a strong position on issues of public policy and delivers rousing attacks on (or defences of) corporate and political maneuvers in Alberta and across the country.
 Like Youth And Work, Susan On The Soapbox will not be everyone’s cup of tea politically; but blogs like this deserve to be singled out for their passion, dedication, and most importantly, their interest in enlightening their readers and advocating their positions, which ultimately is what lawyer blogs should do.

 Electronic Legal Aid News, by B.C.’s Legal Services Society

 SOQUIJ | Le Blogue, the official blog of Québec’s Société québécoise d’information juridique